B.C. Archaeology

 The Temple of Aphaia on Aegina

-Day 18: Brauron Artemis sanctuary - Sounion Temple of Poseidon
+Day 19: Marathon - Sounion Temple of Poseidon

-In the morning we head to the ancient shrine of Artemis at Brauron.
-Set in a rural landscape the compound preserves evidence of ancient dining halls and temple.
-We have lunch by the seaside before making our way to the south coast of Attica to visit the remains of the picturesque Temple of Poseidon on the end of Cape Sounion.
+In the morning we head to Marathon to see the famous battle site.
+We visit the tombs of the Athenians and the Plataeans and see artefacts from the area in the local museum.
+We have lunch by the seaside before making our way to the south coast of Attica Peninsula.
+Here we visit the picturesque Temple of Poseidon on the end of Cape Sounion.
 This beautiful Doric shrine was designed to give aid to travellers of the Aegean and commands a stunning view across the Saronic Gulf.
+Overnight Athens.

-There is some free time in the morning.
-We board our plane for the flight back to Australia, stopping at Singapore on the way.
+We board our plane for the flight back to Australia, stopping at Dubai on the way.

 Arrive back in Australia.